htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     for defaults and composition of valid HTCondor daemon names.

 :macro-def:`NEGOTIATOR_INTERVAL`
-    Sets how often the *condor_negotiator* starts a negotiation cycle.
+    Sets the maximum time the *condor_negotiator* will wait before starting a new negotiation cycle, counting from the start of the previous cycle.
     It is defined in seconds and defaults to 60 (1 minute).

+:macro-def:`NEGOTIATOR_MIN_INTERVAL`
+    Sets the minimum time the *condor_negotiator* will wait before starting a new negotiation cycle, counting from the start of the previous cycle.
+    It is defined in seconds and defaults to 5.

 :macro-def:`NEGOTIATOR_UPDATE_INTERVAL`
     This macro determines how often the *condor_negotiator* daemon